Naeto C

 He has won several awards some of which are the HHWA best hip hop single 2009, Soundcity best male video 2009, Best new act at the MTV MAMA’s award 2008.
-He also won 3 Channel O Awards, Headies and many others.
+He also won 3 Channel O Awards, The Headies and many others.

-Early life
+Early life and education

 He was born in Houston, Texas and is of Nigerian origin.

 The Governor of Imo State, Emeka Ihedioha appointed Naeto C, as his Special Assistant on Lagos Liaison.

-Education

 After finishing his secondary education in Lagos, he moved to the United States for higher education both in SUNY Old Westbury and a year later, George Washington University.
 At this time, he met Uzikwendu and Ikechukwu, who was then an aspiring hip-hop artist out of Washington Heights, New York.
 The trio went on to form the World Famous Academy, a brotherhood of musicians.
 They planned to grow into an independent record label but could not get their hands on the proper funds.
 Naeto C graduated in 2004 from the George Washington University with a BSc. in Biology, intending to go study further and become a medical doctor.
 After some deep self-searching he changed his mind and decided to pursue his dream and develop his talent as a musician.

 In 2010 Naeto pursued an MSc in Energy Studies at the University of Dundee in Scotland.
 It was reported in the Summer of 2013 by his mother that he was attending the University of Oxford in England studying "a course in Energy Economics" however there was no further elaboration on this course.
 On November 17, 2020, Naeto C graduated with a Master's of Science in Energy Economics from the University Of Dundee, Scotland.